Northern Kentucky

-Historically, Trimble, Mason, and Lewis Counties have also been included in the broader definition of Northern Kentucky.
+Historically, Carroll, Trimble, Mason, and Lewis counties have also been included in the broader definition of Northern Kentucky.
 On July 17, 2019, Brent Cooper, a member of the Northern Kentucky Chamber of Commerce, called for the Northern Kentucky community to consider reuniting three counties (Boone, Kenton, and Campbell) into one county to better reflect the region's common identity and strengthen its political voice and economic marketability.

 History

 The area was served by ferry service across the Ohio River until the completion of the John A. Roebling Suspension Bridge (prototype of the famous Brooklyn Bridge) in 1866.

 Beginning in the 1970s, many factors combined to create major growth.
 The proximity to Cincinnati, the completion of I-75, the nexus of rail service and river traffic, the creation of several industrial parks, and the growth of Cincinnati/Northern Kentucky International Airport (CVG) (located near Hebron in northeastern Boone County near the Kenton County line) drew many industries into the area.
 Its geographically central location (within 800 mi of 80% of the US population) makes it ideal for distribution centers, and those shipping all over the country.

-In addition to location, the Northern Kentucky area hosts several organizations that strive to enhance the quality of life and the local economy.
 The primary airport (CVG) serving Cincinnati is located in Northern Kentucky.